Q. How are the All-Star teams selected?

 Q. How long do the tournaments last?

-A. Warm up tournaments usually start on Wednesday or Thursday night and end on Sunday.
+A. Most Tournaments in the Summer are on Saturday and Sunday (with Friday games available on request).
 You can play in as few as three games or as many as 6 to win the tournament.
 In many tournaments the team will play 2 games in the same day on weekends.
 Most tournaments are double elimination or pool play followed by single elimination.
 This guarantees every team a minimum of 2-3 games per tournament.
 The District, and State tournaments will start on a Thursday, or Friday and are double elimination, and often run into the next week (assuming you are still winning)

 Q. Where are these tournaments located?

-A. Many of the warm-up tournaments will be in Cherokee County.
-The District and the State tournaments locations are posted on Dizzy Dean’s website.
-The State locations are TBD.
-Please check their web sites for up to date information.
+A. The District and the State tournaments locations are posted on Dizzy Dean’s website.
 Most teams play in tournaments hosted by Training Legends when not playing in Dizzy Dean tournaments.
 Training Legends tournaments are hosted throughout the Metro Atlanta area

 Q. How much does it cost to play All-Stars?